This post was last updated on 24 January, 2026.

 Yearly Expenses Budget

 We keep track of our big, one-time yearly expenses and save a little bit each month to cover these.
 These are items that tend to creep up on you if you’re not careful.
-We include things like our Amazon Prime membership, contacts (you save when you buy in bulk), Cub Scouts dues, and clothing/back to school shopping.
+We include items such as our Amazon Prime membership, contacts (you save when you buy in bulk), Cub Scouts dues, and clothing/back-to-school shopping.

 Christmas Budgeting

-We track our Christmas expenses using a Google Form and then use this to help set aside money each month into our Christmas account.
+We track our Christmas expenses in a Google Form and use it to help set aside money each month in our Christmas account.
 Whatever our spending was last year, we add 10% and then divide by 10 to get our monthly savings goal.
-We use 10 so we’ll have all the money we need by November when we typically start buying things.
+We use 10 because we want to have all the money we need by November, when we typically start buying things.

 Recalculating Our Net Worth

-Before you ask, I have a free net worth tracker template too.
-We recalculate our net worth every year to track our progress on our goals and to see that we’re on track.
-I don’t set specific dollar goals per se, but we want to see growth year over year.
+We recalculate our net worth every year to track our progress toward our goals and ensure we’re on track.
+I don’t set specific dollar goals per se, but we want to see year-over-year growth.
+Once again, we track this with a spreadsheet (included in the MOAFSP linked above).

 Trimming the Fat

-We also look for ways to save money.
-For instance, last year we switched up some streaming subscriptions and changed our vehicle insurance deductibles around.
+We always look for ways to save money.
+In previous years, we’ve switched some streaming subscriptions and adjusted our vehicle insurance deductibles.
 I always check for cheaper car insurance.
-This year, I’m going to look at what cost savings we can get by paying our vehicle insurance annually or semi-annually.
+For instance, you can compare the cost savings of paying your vehicle insurance annually or semi-annually.
 I already do this for my motorcycle.

-You might be surprised at the money you can save just by looking at your expenses and thinking about ways to save.
+You might be surprised at how much you can save just by reviewing your expenses and considering ways to cut costs.

 Setting Goals

 Next, we make some goals for the upcoming year.
-This year we want to continue to beef up our emergency fund and my retirement transition fund.
-Last year our goal was to save up and purchase a newer vehicle (in cash) to replace my wife’s van (which we did).
+In the past, this has been beefing up our emergency fund and my retirement transition fund.
+This year, our goal is to save up and purchase a newer vehicle (in cash) to buy me a truck.

-If you have a goal of paying off debt or other purchase, now is a great time to write it down and commit to it.
+If you have a goal of paying off debt, now is a great time to write it down and commit to it.
 There’s something really powerful about writing down specific goals.
-Make sure you’re serious about it because you’re going to review this next year.
+Make sure you’re serious about it, because you’ll be reviewing this next year.

 Actually, that’s part of how we set our goals.
 We look at the goals we accomplished (or didn’t) and analyze what made us successful or not.
 Then we use that data to help refine and adjust our goals for the next year.
 This is part of my personal mission statement – Perpetual Improvement.